 - In 2021 we launched vibrating pillow pads to alert Deaf guests in the event of an emergency alarm whilst sleeping in our rooms.

-- An enhanced boarding process for all guests, with a specific focus on those who require any additional assistance and ensuring this process links seamlessly with Passenger Assistance provision.
+- In 2022 we introduced an enhanced boarding process for all guests, with a specific focus on those who require any additional assistance and ensuring this process links seamlessly with Passenger Assistance provision.

 We have a budget of £25,000 a year for minor work to improve access at stations.
 Each year, our Guest Experience Director, working with our new Accessibility Panel, plans how we will spend this in consultation with the Disabled Persons Transport Advisory Committee (DPTAC), Transport Focus, Network Rail and the relevant train operators managing the stations.

-We have an Accessibility Panel who will meet at least twice a year, unfortunately as a result of the COVID 19 pandemic this has been delayed until 2021.
-The Panel will be comprised of:
+We have an Accessibility Panel who meet at least twice a year.
+The Panel is comprised of: